NEARMI/Bd_CMR/stan_current/stan_single_pop_readme.txt

 	-- [1] but also with individual-level MeHg imputation

 CMR_single_population_mehg_nli.stan
-	-- [2] with lo length imputation because all animals had lengths measured
+	-- [2] with no length imputation because all animals had lengths measured